 Postdoctoral Research Associate Position

 The Adamson lab is principally a genomics lab focused on studying mechanisms of genome stability maintenance.
 For our work, we use and develop cutting-edge experimental technologies, including genome editing tools and approaches for performing genetic screens and single-cell RNA-sequencing.
 A major topic of interest in the lab is genome editing.
 We seek to understand how modern genome editing tools interact with 'host' cell mechanisms.
-Please visit our website to learn more about our research.
+Please visit our website (https://www.badamsonlab.com) to learn more about our research.

-Applications must be submitted online at https://www.princeton.edu/acad-positions/position/26524.
+Applications must be submitted online at https://www.princeton.edu/acad-positions/position/26908.
 Applications should include a curriculum vitae that includes a list of publications, a brief statement of research interests and goals, and the names and contact information for three references.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 EEO IS THE LAW